Lokgic/diss-repo/src/weight-chapter.md

 $$E(\theta) = \frac{1 + k}{2 + n}$$

 That is, Laplace's rule of succession.
-So despite

 We can now reframe the paradox of ideal evidence using the Beta and Bernoulli distributions.
 Consider three beta distributions:

 1. $Beta(1,1)$:
 2. $Beta(11,11)$